Keyslam/PortfolioWebsite/README.md

 This is where the final build of the website ends up.

-Note that all the files are static so you can move this folder anywhere to be deployed by your server
+Note that all the files are static so you can move this folder anywhere to be deployed by your server.

+If you want to place it in a location that is not your root, say you have the domain `https://example.com` and you want to make the portfolio accessible at `https://example.com/portfolio` you may need to change the [`pathPrefix`](https://github.com/Tjakka5/PortfolioWebsite/blob/dev/.eleventy.js#L43).

 ### `src` Folder